 Lawn mower hire is an option

 If you feel like you may not get much use from a purchased lawn mower a cheaper alternative is to hire a lawn mower.
 At Frank Key, we have two petrol options to choose from.
 The Viking Rotary Mower is a perfect mid sized option well suited to any lawn.
 Our Lawn Scarrifier is great for any lawn that requires a little more care, including the removal of dead grass.
-With tool hire, you don’t need to worry about a large upfront cost, just hire the lawn mower for as long as you need, at a reasonable price.
+With plant and tool hire, you don’t need to worry about a large upfront cost, just hire the lawn mower for as long as you need, at a reasonable price.
 Find out more about lawn mower hire.